-Oh, and one more note because this tends to be a source of confusion on all past baked oatmeal recipes: the texture of baked oatmeal is not crunchy.
+This tends to be a source of confusion on all past baked oatmeal recipes: the texture of baked oatmeal is not crunchy.
 It’s soft and moist, yet solid.
-Kind of like a bread pudding made with oats instead of bread. :)
+Baked oatmeal is just oats baked into a custard.
+So think of it like bread pudding, but made with oats instead of bread.

 "Oatmeal Cookie" Baked Oatmeal